by Jay Traugott

 On paper and in photos, the Mach-E seems to deliver the goods, but definitive answers won't arrive until media test drives get underway.
 Until then, one thing is for certain: Tesla is no longer the only automaker building sexy EVs.

-Also notice that there is not a single Ford Blue Oval badge anywhere on the exterior.
+Also notice that there is not a single Blue Oval badge anywhere on the Ford Mustang Mach-E's SUV-like exterior.
 Instead, there's a Mustang emblem up front and another on the rear tailgate.
 Door handles are also absent, replaced by what appears to be illuminated buttons on the B and C pillars.
 There's also the typical EV must-have front trunk, or frunk, which provides an additional 4.8 cubic feet of storage space.
 It's even drainable, thus making it easier to pack it full of ice to keep the drinks cold while at the beach.

 The Mustang Mach-E's interior design is unlike anything else ever from Ford.
 It's the automaker's first vehicle to utilize the new Sync4 infotainment system, accessible via the huge 15.5-inch floating touchscreen.
-Other "floating" interior design elements include optional Bang & Olufsen speakers integrated across the front dash, floating above the air vents like a soundbar.
+Other "floating" interior design specs include optional Bang & Olufsen speakers integrated across the front dash, floating above the air vents like a soundbar.
 There's also the floating flip-up armrest that doubles as a storage unit for small bags or purses.
 For familiarity's sake, there are traditional Mustang design cues such as the double-cowl instrument panel.
 There's also vegan leather upholstery.

 Those seeking style will enjoy the optional panoramic fixed-glass roof that features a special glass coating with infrared protection to help keep the interior cool in the summer and warm in the winter.

-Ford is teaming up with Electrify America to provide owners with access to the largest public charging network in the US.
+Ford is teaming up with Electrify America to provide owners with access to the largest public charging network in the USA.
 It currently has over 12,500 stations.
 Plugged into a DC charger with a peak charging rate of 150 kW, the extended-range RWD Mach-E can add 47 miles of range in about 10 minutes.
 Charging from 10 to 80 percent takes 38 minutes.

-The Mach-E offers both rear-wheel and all-wheel drive variants, both of which come with standard- and extended-range batteries.
+The Ford Mach-E offers both rear-wheel and all-wheel drive variants, both of which come with standard- and extended-range batteries.
 The AWD Mach-E has about 332 horsepower and 417 lb-ft of torque with a 0-60 mph time in the mid-five-second range.
 Ford claims both Mach-E GT models have around 459 hp and 612 lb-ft and a 0-60 mph time of less than four seconds.
 The GT Performance edition is expected to match the Shelby GT500's 0-60 mph of 3.35 seconds.

 There are three driving modes: Whisper, Engage, and Unbridled.
 Each one offers unique driving dynamics and sensory experiences.
 For example, drivers can select throttle control, steering, gauge cluster appearance, and ambient interior lighting.

-The Mach-E is also the first production vehicle to be tuned by Ford Performance via its racing simulator in North Carolina.
+The electric Mach-E is also the first production vehicle to be tuned by Ford Performance via its racing simulator in North Carolina.
 Adding to the fun are optional Brembo all-performance Flexira aluminum brake calipers.
 The GT Performance Edition will be the only Mach-E to include Ford's MagneRide adaptive suspension technology.